jclapis/quantum-course-docs/docs/software-tools/intro-qsharp.md

 ### Basic Types

-[The Q# documentation](https://docs.microsoft.com/en-us/azure/quantum/user-guide/language/typesystem/) covers the included types, but I've summarized the important ones here:
+[The Q# documentation](https://docs.microsoft.com/en-us/azure/quantum/user-guide/language/typesystem/) covers the included types, but we've summarized the important ones here:

 - **Unit** is essentially void, or None.
 It represents an empty value / lack of a value.
 - **Int** is a 64-bit signed integer.
 Note that this is 64-bit instead of 32-bit; most classical languages would call this a "long".